pterodactyl/panel/.github/ISSUE_TEMPLATE.md

 <!---
 Please take a little time to submit a good issue.
 It makes our life easier and the issue will be resolved quicker.

+!!!
+GitHub is NOT the place for difficulties with your installation.
+Please use it for bugs and feature requests only.
+If you have issues setting up the panel or the daemon visit our Discord server: https://pterodactyl.io/discord

 If you are submitting a feature request please remove everything in here.
 Then give a detailed explanation what you want to have implemented and why that would be a good addition.

 Please also try to give the issue a good title: It should summarize your issue in a few words and help us see what the issue is about in a glance.
 Things like "Panel is not working" do not help.